OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/README.md

 12. Copy the  `External-ip:8080` address to your browser.<br />
 ![](./images/browser.png "testing")

-13. Now refer to `jenkins_deployment` directory `README.md` to complete the installation guide.
+13. Now refer to `jenkins_deployment` directory `README.md` file to complete the installation guide.

 ## Author